arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/60-Reccomended demos.md

 ### GSol

 This is a CrossPlatform demonstration of various scenarios using the GSol website.
-Uses the PEC Environment in the PureEngage Cloud tab of the demonstration. [link]
+Uses the PEC Environment in the PureEngage Cloud tab of the demonstration https://gsolea.demo.genesys.com/#login